spatie/docs.spatie.be-old/resources/views/laravel-slack-slash-command/v1/usage/sending-a-basic-response.md

 }
 ```

-Do not forget to register your new command in the config file.
+That handler must be registered in the config file.

 ```php
 // app/config/laravel-slack-slash-command